lioliveiraz/VUE__gradDashboard/README.md

 #### getters

-The getters `isLoggedIn`and `isAdm`checked if there is a property assigned to the token or user_adm state and returns a boolean value.
+The getters `isLoggedIn`checked if there is a property assigned to the token  and returns a boolean value.
 The other keys return the state.

 #### actions
 The actions are login and logout.
 Both call the mutations and set or delete data from the localStorage.